YDIB11/Swissdata/index.markdown

         </p>
         <p>
-          First, we walk through a few iconic case studies where everyone already knows the ending—NVIDIA in the AI era, the iPhone and the App Store for Apple—and show how the price and volume behaved around those dates.
+          First, we walk through a few iconic case studies where everyone already knows the ending (NVIDIA in the AI era, the iPhone and the App Store for Apple) and show how the price and volume behaved around those dates.
           These are our front-row seats: if the market ever had a chance to show off its clairvoyance, it was here.
         </p>